-To quantify the statistical significance of texture selectivity, we used the following method.
-First, we calculated the SI for several textures using above mentioned SI formula.
-Then, we created surrogate data for each neuron by shuffling the firing rate of n×75 trials (each texture had 75 trials; n = number of textures) between the different textures and then calculating the average (75 trials) firing rate for each texture.
-This process was repeated 500 times, and each time we calculated SI (using the SI formula).
+To quantify the statistical significance of texture selectivity, we first calculated the SI for several textures using the SI formula outlined above.
+Then, we created surrogate data for each neuron by shuffling the firing rate of n×75 trials (each texture had 75 trials; n = number of textures) between the different textures and then calculating the average firing rate for each texture across 75 trials.
+This process was repeated 500 times, and each time we calculated the SI as above.
 This resulted in a total of 500 SI data points.
 We calculated the ‘mean + 3SD’ from this 500 SI data distribution.
-If the original SI was more significant than the surrogate SI (mean+3SD), this would confirm that the effect was not due to chance.
+If the original SI was more significant than the surrogate SI (mean+3SD), this confirmed that the effect was not due to chance.

-Some neurons show a gradual increase or decrease in firing rates and the other parameters as a function of surface coarseness (Fig. 7C lower panels).
-To categorize these neurons into these categories, we examined whether at least 3 out of 4 neuronal responses to textures show ascending (up) or descending (down) firing rates, SR values, and local features characteristics.
+Some neurons exhibited a gradual increase or decrease in firing rates and other parameters as a function of surface coarseness (Fig. 7C, lower panels).
+To categorize neurons based on these patterns, we examined whether at least 3 out of 4 neuronal responses to textures exhibited ascending (up) or descending (down) firing rates, SR values, and local features characteristics.

 Cluster significance

 To examine the degree of spatial clustering of texture selectivity of neurons recorded from the same site (<150 µm).
-We devised a measure of similarity between adjacent neurons, termed Cluster value.
-We calculated the cluster value as the number of neurons selective to the same texture divided by the total number of neurons in a particular cluster.
+We devised a measure of similarity between adjacent neurons, termed the cluster value, which was calculated as the number of neurons selective to the same texture divided by the total number of neurons in a particular cluster.

 Cluster value=N same selectivity in cluster N total

-To calculate the significance level, we calculated all possible variations for the different size of neurons in a cluster (3 to 5 neurons) for 4 and 5 texture used in the current study.
+To assess the significance level, we calculated all possible variations for the different numbers of neurons in a cluster (3 - 5 neurons) for 4 and 5 textures used in the current study.
 We calculated the expected probability for all possible variations in the different conditions.

 Expected probability= i=texture1 texture n NiNtexture*N same selectivity in clusterN total

-We found that for 3 neurons for 4 and 5 textures the significance level was 0.49 and 0.56, respectively.
-Figure 8E shows the significance level for 3 neurons presented with to 4 textures.
+We found that for 3 neurons, the respective significance levels for 4 and 5 textures were 0.49 and 0.56.
+Figure 8E shows the significance level for 3 neurons and 4 textures.

-Temporal synchronization quantification
+Quantification of temporal synchronization